MyCryptoHQ/knowledge-base-content/staying-safe/common-scams/privacy-concerns-overview.md

 description: Common Scams
 priority: 60
 date_published: '2018-03-12'
-date_modified: '2019-04-01'
+date_modified: '2020-05-18'
 ---

-## Privacy Concerns

-### Posting Your Public Keys on Social Media
+## Posting Your Public Keys on Social Media

 *Why is this a problem?*

 You should never do this, especially if you have a large amount of crypto-wealth, because it paints a target on your back.
 If people know that you have cryptocurrency, you may become the victim of a targeted hacking campaign.

-### Interacting With Your Private Keys on Public Networks
+## Interacting With Your Private Keys on Public Networks

 *Why is this a problem?*